robot-stack-7/eden-nightly/README.md

 - **Coexist** Build

 Uses a nightly application ID, allowing it to coexist with the official Eden release.
-It appears as "**Eden unofficial**" on the home screen, and "**Eden Unofficial**" on the main screen of eden.
+It appears as "**Eden Nightly**" on the home screen, and "**Eden Nightly**" on the main screen of eden.

 - **Optimised** Build